aqianglee/learngit/readme.txt

-Git is a version control system.
-Git is free software.
-add a line.
+Git is a version control system and is a free software. add a line. add a new line,and deleted a line just now.